yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 | Entity          | 1     | The entity ID to delete the triple for    |
 | Attribute       | 2     | The attribute ID to delete the triple for |

 #### 13.3 Set triple batch

-When the OpType is `Set triple batch`, all 3 EAV fields of each of the triples must be included.
-Set triples batch is used in order to set multiple triples for the same entity or relation in a single database transaction.
-For relations, `From entity`, `To entity`, `Type`, `Relation type` and `Index` must all be included in a single triple batch.
+Set triples batch is used in order to set multiple triples for the same entity in a single database transaction.
+When the OpType is `Set triple batch`, the triples field must be included with the 3 EAV fields of each of the triples required.

-#### 13.4 Delete triple batch
+#### 13.4 Delete entity

+When the OpType is `Delete entity`, just the entity field should be included with the entity ID.
+Indexers should delete all properties for deleted entities.

+#### 13.5 Create relation

+When creating a relation, the `Create relation` op type should be used instead of `Set triple batch` or `Set triple`.
+The relation field must be included with `ID`, `Type`, `From entity`, `To entity` and `Index` all required.

+#### 13.6 Delete relation

-When the OpType is `Delete triple batch`, just the EA fields of each triple should be included.
-For relations, all required triples should be deleted in a single triple batch.
+When the OpType is `Delete relation`, just the relation field should be included with the entity ID.
+Indexers should delete all properties for deleted relations.

 ### 14. Edits